Is candy taxed? Here’s what to expect this Halloween

 Louisiana: Candy and other food and food ingredients are generally exempt; however, local taxes may apply.

-Michigan (SST member): Candy and other food and food ingredients are exempt, including food sold through vending machines.
+Michigan (SST member): Candy and other food and food ingredients are generally exempt, including food sold through vending machines.

 Ohio (SST member): Candy and other food and food ingredients are exempt if consumed off-premises, but taxable if consumed on-premises.